ntrix/ZoomBook/README.md

 ## Story book:

 1. Users must log in to see anything except the log in page.
-2. Users can log in using real facebook details (optional, deactived).
+2. Users can log in using real facebook details (optional, disabled).
 3. Users can send friend requests to others.
 4. A user can accept the friend request to become friends or decline.
 5. Users can create posts and/or can choose upload/post images.